Parchive/par3cmdline/windows/README.txt

 [ About "-fu<n>" option ]

- You may use UNIX Permissions Packet to store file's meta data.
+ You may use UNIX Permissions Packet to store meta data of files and/or directories.
 At this time, this supports only two fields: mtime and i_mode.
+Another PAR3 client may support other fields.

-The number is bitwise or.
+ The number after "-fu" is bitwise or.
 If you omit number, it stores all values.
 "-fu1" : mtime only
 "-fu2" : i_mode only
-"-fu" or "-fu3" : both mtime and i_mode
+"-fu3" : both mtime and i_mode
 "-fu4" : store/recover options of directory
+"-fu" or "-fu7" : all fields of all files and directories

  Causion about permissions (-fu2 option).
 You may not repair files, when there isn't write permission.